 What’s interesting is, they don’t mention anything about the learning curve or complexity of their platform.
 Sure they offer everything under one roof, but it is not as easy as they make it sound.
 You HAVE to put in the time tooling around Hubspot to make it look and work the way you want it, you have to put in at least 5 hours a week on Hubspot to make it pay for itself.
 It does not generate leads on autopilot, somebody has to produce content.

-They also don’t mention that Hubspot hosted websites are very limited in the design and layout, and without professional help from one of their certified partners (be prepared to give up an arm and a leg) your website will look like crap.
+They also don’t mention that Hubspot-hosted websites are very limited in design and layout, and without professional help from one of their certified partners (be prepared to give up an arm and a leg) your website will look like crap.

 If you don’t want to tool around with Hubspot, you do need to hire their certified partner or another consultant/developer to get the work done so you can “be spending time on marketing not tooling.”

-The beauty of WordPress is their enormous community.
+The beauty of WordPress is its enormous community.
 Since I began using WordPress over 6 years ago, I’ve never felt “on my own” – far from it.

 WordPress is not just a blogging tool.
 You are not on your own with WordPress, help is always available.
 You just have to know where to look for it and simply ask.
 That’s the truth.